A Commitment-based Authentication model for Key Exchange protocols

 First, we have defined an alternative \textit{Unauthenticated Model}, following the same ideas first explained in \cite{cryptoeprint:1998/009}, but providing a different source of authentication, not based on the assumption of a initial safe exchange of cryptographic material, but rather a final safe verification phase of protocol-generated elements.
 This modification is consistent with the use of key exchange protocols under different security scenarios from the ones provided by the original authentication source.
 With the appropriate modification, we have shown that all relevant results from their model still apply to ours.

-We have shown how to construct secure KEM-based protocols from 3 and 4 passes over this new UM, which requires to consider the plausible presence of MitM attackers.
-We have done so by first studying how equivalent KEX-based protocols would be constructed in this model, and the difficulties that naturally arise from the differences between standard KEX constructions like the Diffie-Hellman paradigm and KEM constructions.
+We have shown how to construct secure KEM-based protocols over this new UM, which requires to consider the plausible presence of MitM attackers.
+We have done so by first studying how equivalent KA-based protocols would be constructed in this model, and the difficulties that naturally arise from the differences between standard KA constructions like the Diffie-Hellman paradigm and KEM constructions.

-The protocols constructed follow on the steps taken in the KEX settings, that is, generating an additional value that 'resumes' the session exchange between the two parties, and forcing any attacker to commit to a specific value before it has all the necessary information to calculate such value, so its presence is detected by inconsistencies in this value. \\ For the 3-pass protocol a commitment value of the responder's public value is not possible, due to the dependent nature of the encapsulation value.
-Nevertheless, an attacker can still be blocked if the entropy value is segmented in two, the first one pertaining to elements exchange on the first two messages, and the second one related to the actual session key generated.
-A more complex 3-pass KEM-based protocol, which does not require entropy segmentation is explained in the Annex.
+The protocols constructed follow on the steps taken in the KA settings, that is, generating an additional value that \textit{resumes} the session exchange between the two parties, and forcing any attacker to commit to a specific value before it has all the necessary information to calculate such value, so its presence is detected by inconsistencies in this value.

 For the 4-pass protocol, it is indeed possible for the responder to generate a commitment of its public value, but it is required to show an actual separation, in terms of Alice's interaction, between the commitment value and the actual value.